-On this project there was no time to wait for the lovely Chinese sandstone on a 12 week boat.
-The 900 x 600 slabs came from Yorkshire and were distinctly buff and light blue with some wonderful slight veining.
+so the first task was to move the retaining wall further away.
+The 900 x 600 sandstone slabs came from Yorkshire and were distinctly buff and light blue with some wonderful slight veining.
 With a thickness of 75mm this meant I could sandwich the blue ones together to create perfect step heights.
 A Box hedge follows the angle of the steps to create a low barrier which adds movement and defines the entry points to the seating area.
 The delicate purple foliage of a Japanese maple is clearly defined against the light sandstone.
-Japanese maples have been finding themselves homes all over the globe and for obvious reasons.
-Here in a small patio garden in north London, they do well in the damp shaded environment, which is reminiscent of their native woodlands.
-I have seen them grow in full sunshine in Tuscany - doing very well being irrigated with rain water.
-Most dramatically, I have seen trained into huge clipped hedges in a nursery near Como in northern Italy.
+Here in a small patio garden in north London they do well in the damp shaded environment, which is reminiscent of their native woodlands.

-Just previously I had been working on a roof terrace in Camden Town with a local metalsmith.
 My new bench design was cantilevered and over 4 meters long.
-It also had 3 sections as it was angled to the shape of the patio – it was time to call Adam… A light but robust metal framework was built into the front wall of the raised bed as we went along.
+It also had 3 sections as it was angled to the shape of the patio.
+A light but robust metal framework was built into the front wall of the raised bed as we went along.
 The frame was then dressed with hardwood to match the deck.
-The raised bed was not backfilled with earth as we normally do as there was an existing tree in the right corner.
+The raised bed was not backfilled with earth as we normally do as there was an existing Hawthorn tree in the right corner.
 This had created a wonderful effect, day and night, as the plants emerge from the base of the bed.